Polynomialq/Polynomialq/README.md

-- 👋 Hi, I’m @Polynomialq
+- 👋 Hi, I’m Mikhail Lukashov
 - 👀 I’m interested in studying computer science and improving my knowledge of proggraming
 - 🌱 I’m currently learning Python 3
-- 📫 How to reach me: vk.com/polynomialq or mikhail-lukashov@mail.ru
+- 📫 How to reach me: mikhail-lukashov@mail.ru

 <!---
 Polynomialq/Polynomialq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.